Joe Gaffney

 Joe Gaffney is a British photographer who captured the images of figures from 1970s London before moving on to fashion photography with French Vogue.
-His portraits of Francois Truffaut, Salvador Dali, Man Ray, Audrey Hepburn and Dennis Hopper among others earned him recognition by the Louvre's Musee des Arts Decoratifs, in Paris.
+His portraits of Francois Truffaut, Salvador Dalí, Man Ray, Audrey Hepburn and Dennis Hopper among others earned him recognition by the Louvre's Musee des Arts Decoratifs, in Paris.
 In 1985 Gaffney moved to New York and resumed his painting career in addition to his portrait work.
 His photographic work is in the collections of the British National Portrait Gallery, Louvre Musee des Arts Decoratifs (MAD Paris) as well as private collections, including Nancy Rutter Clark, Sir Paul Smith and Sir Elton John.

 London

 Trained in art school as a painter, Gaffney switched to photography in the early seventies.
 He studied photography at the Royal College of Art in London. and while there, Gaffney began to develop a career as a portrait photographer.
 Between 1971 and 1973, he was shooting regularly for Andy Warhol's Interview Magazine photographing stars like Marianne Faithfull and Serge Gainsbourg.
 Among his other portraits are Cecil Beaton, Jean Muir, Spike Milligan (1974) and Man Ray (Paris, 1975), all of which are in the National Portrait Gallery.